-If you mix too many colors together, you'll get mud.
+If you mix too many colors, you'll get mud.
 If your gray or brown isn't coming out the way you want it to, rather start again than add more color in the hope it'll work.Continue to 5 of 8 below.

 05 of 08

 The complementary of a secondary color is the primary color that wasn't used to make it.
-So the complementary color of green is red, of orange is blue, and of purple is yellow.
+So the complementary color of green is red, orange is blue, and purple is yellow.

 Complementary Colors and Color Theory